digital-asset/daml/daml-lf/spec/daml-lf-1.rst

 ~~~~~~~~~~~~~~~~~~~

 The *exception coherence* condition is literally the same as the template
 coherence condition with "template" replaced by "exception".
-Note that there is
+We further require
-no condition precluding a type from having an associated template definition as
+that no type has a template definition and an exception definition associated to
-well as an associated exception definition.
+it.

 Party literal restriction